Petroleum Geo-Services ASA (PGSVY) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Petroleum Geo-Services ASA (OTCMKTS:PGSVY) from a sell rating to a hold rating in a research report released on Tuesday.
+Petroleum Geo-Services ASA (OTCMKTS:PGSVY) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Wednesday.

 According to Zacks, “Petroleum Geo-Services is a technologically focused oilfield service company principally involved in geophysical and floating production services.
 PGS provides a broad range of seismic- and reservoir services, including acquisition, processing, interpretation, and field evaluation.
 PGS owns and operates four floating production, storage and offloading units and owns a small oil and gas company.
 PGS operates on a worldwide basis with headquarters at Lysaker, Norway. “

-Petroleum Geo-Services ASA (OTCMKTS:PGSVY) last released its quarterly earnings data on Thursday, October 27th.
+Petroleum Geo-Services ASA (OTCMKTS:PGSVY) last released its quarterly earnings results on Thursday, October 27th.
 The company reported ($0.12) earnings per share for the quarter.
 Petroleum Geo-Services ASA had a negative net margin of 56.28% and a negative return on equity of 20.96%.
-Analysts anticipate that Petroleum Geo-Services ASA will post ($0.58) EPS for the current year.
+Equities research analysts expect that Petroleum Geo-Services ASA will post ($0.58) earnings per share for the current fiscal year.

 Petroleum Geo-Services ASA Company Profile